osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

 You can define simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or complex or nested types using the [Properties collection of SdsTypes](#sdstypeproperty).

-An type that is used to define a stream must have a key.
+A type that is used to define a stream must have a key.
 A key is a [Property, or a combination of Properties](#sdstypeproperty) that constitutes an ordered, unique identity.
 If the key is ordered so it functions as an index, it is known as the *primary index*.
 While a timestamp (``DateTime``) is a very common type of index, any type that can be ordered is permitted.
 Secondary and other indexes are defined in the stream.